 The cost of a college education has risen dramatically over the past 2 decades and more students than ever are graduating with student loan debt.
-Whether you are the parent of a newborn, a toddler, or a teenager, you may have some concerns about your ability to cover your child's future college education expenses.
+Whether you are the parent of a newborn, a toddler, or a teenager, you may have some anxiety about covering your child's future college expenses.

 What does college really cost?

-Each year, the College Board publishes Trends in College Pricing, which provides a detailed analysis of the cost of attending college in the United States.
-This report is based on the College Board's Annual Survey of Colleges, which includes nearly 4,000 schools across the country.
+Each year, the College Board publishes a detailed analysis of the cost of attending college, based on an annual survey of nearly 4,000 US schools.

-For the 2017-2018 academic year, the average published price for tuition and fees and room and board at a private nonprofit 4-year college is $46,950.1 While that amount is high enough to cause sticker shock among even relatively affluent families, a closer look reveals that many students do not pay the full sticker price.
-For example, the average total published price for tuition and fees (not including room and board) was $34,470 in 2017-18, but the average net price was only $14,530—a difference of $20,210.
+For the 2019-2020 academic year, the average published price for tuition and fees and room and board at a private, nonprofit 4-year college is $49,870.* While that amount is high enough to cause sticker shock among even relatively affluent families, a closer look reveals that many students do not pay the full sticker price.
+For example, the average total published price for tuition and fees, not including room and board, was $36,880 in 2019-2020, but the average net price was only $14,400—a difference of $22,480.

-Students who attend public colleges pay significantly less than students who attend private colleges.
-The average published price per year for a public 4-year in-state college was $20,770 in 2017-18.2 Public colleges typically don't provide tuition discounts, so there is no real difference between the published price and the net price.
-Keep in mind that all of the College Board's numbers are based on national averages, so depending on where you live, the cost of attending a public college could be even lower.
+Students who attend public colleges pay less than those at private colleges, provided they qualify for in-state tuition rates.
+The average published price per year for a public 4-year in-state college was $21,950 in 2019-2020.* Keep in mind that all of the College Board's numbers are based on national averages, so depending on where you live, the cost of attending a public college could be higher or lower.

-- Getting an early start on college savings may pay off in the long run.
+Getting an early start on college savings is one thing you can do to help yourself.
 The earlier you start saving, the more time your college savings portfolio will have to potentially grow.
-With money set aside, your child can make their college choice based on what's the best fit, rather than financial considerations only.
+With money set aside, your child can make their college choice based on where they’re most likely to thrive, rather than on financial considerations only.

-- It's never too late to start saving for college.
-If circumstances prevented you from saving for college while your children were young, it's not too late.
+Even if starting early isn’t an option, it’s never too late to start saving for college.
 Any amount you (and your children) can set aside now will reduce your borrowing needs and your overall cost of college.